YuriODev/python-st-ignatius-04-string-manipulation/exercises/README.md

 ## Exercise 24: Letter Case Frequency - Hard 🥵 (Est. Time: 15-20 mins | Points: 30)

 **Problem:** Write a program to determine the percentage of uppercase and lowercase letters in a string.
+Ignore spaces and punctuation.

 ### Input:
 - A string which may contain spaces and punctuation.